bfigge1/website-1/content/authors/admin/_index.md

 #   link: uploads/bfigge_2021_04.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "bfigge1@gsu.edu"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

 I'm an Economics PhD candidate at Georgia State University and research assistant at Georgia Policy Labs.

-As an applied microeconomist, my interests span health economics, public economics, and environmental economics.
+As an applied microeconomist, my interests span health economics, labor , and environmental economics.

-In my job market paper I study the location choice of Crisis Pregnancy Centers and how they shape fertility outcomes.
+In my job market paper I study Crisis Pregnancy Centers and how they shape fertility outcomes.

 I will be available for interviews at the 2022 ASSA Meeting in Boston and the 2021 European Job Market for Economists in Barcelona.